benckx/liquibase-jooq-codegen-example/README.md

 # TODO

-There are a few things I would still like to improve in this tutorial:
+There are a few things I would still like to improve about this tutorial:

 * Upgrade Liquibase
 * Upgrade logging libs